Voluntary Company Deregistration

 Fees for Voluntary Deregistration

-The application fee to ASIC is only $36
+The application fee is about $40.

 To help you reach the stage where your company qualifies for a voluntary deregistration, Dissolve offers professional services where professional attention is needed to in getting your company to the required stage at a low fee.
 The cost of a company deregistration varies according to a number of factors, particularly the size and complexity of the tax issues, the programme of asset realisation and the nature of the assets.